-a) Open the image example1.tif from the folder O4 - what is a digital image.
-Run the macro Display_Pixel_Values from ImageJ's macro webpage. b) Zoom into the image.
+- a) Open the image example1.tif from the folder 04 what is a digital image.
+Select the whole image (ctrl+a) and run Plugins>Tools>Display Pixel Values. - b) Zoom into the image.
 You should now see little homogeneous squares.
 Note that this is just one possible way to display the pixels.
 As said above we should rather think about them as point samples.
 Go to Edit>Options>Appearance and select Interpolate Zoomed Images.
-What happens?

-Are higher pixel values displayed brighter or darker than lower ones?
+What happens? - c) Are higher pixel values displayed brighter or darker than lower ones?
 Run Image>Lookup Tables>Invert LUT.
-What is the answer to the question now?

-d) Save the image as text-image (File>Save As>Text Image).
+What is the answer to the question now? - d) Save the image as text-image (File>Save As>Text Image).
 Open it with a text editor, change some values to 255 and save the modified file.
 Reimport the text-image into ImageJ (Import>Text Image).

-4.2 How is the image represented by the computer? - In memory image formats
+Exercise 4.2 - How is the image represented by the computer - In memory image formats